Parkersep/Parkersep/README.md

 ## Hi there 👋

-- 🌱 I’m currently learning about AI and ML with Dr. Corey at USC
+- 🌱 I’m currently attending Texas A&M and pursuing a degree in Mechanical Engineering
-- 👯 I’m looking to collaborate on a summer long capstone project with other NACME memebers
+- 👯
-- 🤔 I’m looking for help with wheres the best place to eat in LA
+- 🤔
 <!--
 **Parkersep/Parkersep** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.